50 common weather terms, explained

 Freezing rain is formed through the same general process that creates sleet, but they’re not the same thing.
 Sleet falls to the ground as ice.
 Freezing rain, on the other hand, remains in liquid form until it hits a cold object and then instantly freezes on contact.

-Two words that cold-weather commuters never want to hear are “wintry mix.”
+Two words cold-weather commuters never want to hear are “wintry mix.”
 When precipitation travels through an above-freezing “warm” layer of air followed by a cold, below-freezing layer, it’s possible for snow, sleet, and freezing rain to fall simultaneously.

 NEXRAD is an acronym that stands for Next-Generation Radar, which generates weather data by emitting a burst of energy and analyzing returned energy.
 Sophisticated instruments measure the time it takes for the energy to travel and the phase of the returning pulse.
 Called the Doppler effect for Austrian physicist Christian Doppler, its where Doppler radar gets its name.